By Kyle | April 5, 2012

 By Kyle | August 27, 2009

 Vogue editrix Anna Wintour evidently consented to have a documentary filmed around her to counteract the frightening image of her in “The Devil Wears Prada.”
 R.J.
 Cutler’s doc “The September Issue” opens this weekend.
 My review is up.

-So say gay Brit artists Gilbert and George, who point out that socialists want everyone to be the same but “we want to be different.”
 George always votes Conservative and claims never to have been anti-establishment.
 “You’re not allowed to be Conservative in the art world, of course,” he says.
 “Left equals good.
 Art equals Left.
 Pop stars and artists are meant to be so original.
 So how come everyone has the same opinion?

 Who says every cool domain name is taken?
 Check out badpaintingsofBarackObama.com.
 Hit refresh to see the next bad painting.

 By Kyle | February 21, 2009